yoursrealkiran/robot_rviz_gz_ws/README.md

 # robot_rviz_gz_ws

-This package involes a wheeled robot built with SLAM
+This package involves a wheeled robot built with SLAM